Digital-Media/hyp2ue_t2_SQL/README.md

 ## part 3 normal forms and ER models

-Create a new file with an arbitrary name `<mysolutionfilename>.sql`.
+Create a new file with an arbitrary name `<mysolutionfilename>.sql` in the sql folder.
 The extension has to be `.sql`.
 This file should transfer the original [data model](https://github.com/Digital-Media/hyp2ue-t2-SQL/blob/main/Normalformen_ER_Modell.pdf) created by [onlineshop.sql](https://github.com/Digital-Media/hyp2ue-t2-SQL/blob/main/onlineshop.sql) into the data model given by the steps of this exercise.